SAP-archive/cloud-s4-sdk-examples/README.md

  This repository contains example projects that demonstrate, how developers can use SAP S/4HANA Cloud SDK components to build extensions for SAP S/4HANA on SAP Cloud Platform.
  ### The following applications are included:
 - Cost Center Manager App
+- Cost Center Manager App as explained in the [tutorials](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/)
 - Employee Browser (Integration with S/4HANA and SuccessFactors)

  ### SAP S/4HANA Cloud SDK Javadoc